mseri/doi2bib/README.md

 },
 ```

+Replace `/path/to/bibfmt` with the actual path to your `bibfmt` binary.

+### Other editors

+Since `bibfmt` reads from stdin and writes to stdout by default, it can be easily integrated
+with other editors that support external formatters.
+The tool will preserve the content
+if parsing errors are encountered, making it safe to use in automated workflows.

 ## Building instruction

-To build the package yourself, the most immediate way is tu use [opam](https://opam.ocaml.org/):
+To build the package yourself, the most immediate way is to use [opam](https://opam.ocaml.org/):

     $ opam install doi2bib

+This will install both `doi2bib` and `bibfmt` tools.

 To run the tests, clone this repository and from of the root of the project run